discord-extensions-archived/midnight-mars-v1/README.md

 # Credits
 Thanks to Ben#0855 for the theme name and theme description ideas <3

-Thanks to Nyria#0001's Comfy Theme for the nice looking role pills idea :>
+Thanks to Nyria#0001's Comfy Theme for giving me the nice role pills + nice activity cards idea <3